 Every boat entered must fulfil the following criteria:

-- The sailboat must be fully autonomous, no operator control is allowed.
+- (Autonomous division only) The boat must be fully autonomous, no operator control is allowed.

-- The sailboat must be energetically autonomous, carrying on board any required batteries and electricity generating equipment.
+- The boat must be energetically autonomous, carrying on board any required fuel, batteries and electricity generating equipment.

 Section D: The competition

-- The aim of the competition is simple, to sail an autonomous sailing boat between Europe and the Caribbean or North America and Ireland in the fastest possible time.
-The start lines for these two routes are specified below in sections D.1 and D.2.
+- The aim of the competition is to sail an unmanned boat between Europe and North America or North America and Europe in the fastest possible time.
+The boat must cross both of the lines specified below in sections D.1 and D.2.

-- The competition will start between January 1st and December 31st 2013.
-Competitors may launch at any time during this time.
+- The competition will run between June 1st 2019 and January 31st 2020.
+Competitors may launch at any time during this period.